WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 ### Things to avoid while expressing dates

-Generally, don't express months as numerals as the date format is varied in different parts of the world.
+Generally, don't express months as numerals, as the numerical date format is varied in different parts of the world.
 For example, the date 01/02/20 is interpreted differently in different regions:
 - In the British date format, 01/02/20 means February 1, 2020.
 Here, the order is *day, month, year*.
 - In the American date format, 01/02/20 means January 2, 2020.
 Here, the order is *month, day, year*.